Liquid Gold from Your Kitchen - Rendering Texas Grass Fed Beef Tallow

 Step 2: Cut the fat into small pieces.
 Cut the fat into 1-inch cubes or smaller.
 The smaller the pieces of fat, the faster and more completely they'll render.
 This is the most tedious part of the rendering process, but it makes everything else go smoother.

-For faster processing, grind my fat through a meat grinder or pulse it in a food processor.
+For faster processing, grind the fat through a meat grinder or pulse it in a food processor.
 Ground or finely chopped chunks of fat render much more quickly than larger pieces.

 Step 3: Add water (optional).
 Some people add a cup of water to the pot before starting.
 The water helps prevent the fat from sticking early in the process and eventually evaporates as the fat starts to render.
 Not mandatory, but it gives you some insurance against burning.